tian-chan/hugo-academic/content/authors/admin/_index.md

 ### my story

 Before my PhD I worked for about six years at PSA Corp. (the Singapore-based company), focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
 Had fun but wanted to understand why new product development / project management is so difficult.
 So the PhD.
-Now I research and teach on these topics, focusing on both generation and implementation of ideas.
+Now I research and teach on these topics, focusing on the process going from ideas to product.